 should take advantage of the lab time and office hours

-to get questions answered from the instructor or a tutor.
+to get questions answered from the instructor.

 Under no circumstances may you copy someone else's program.

 from another student, friend, or whomever, providing you can